AlexeySanko/entrypoint_demo/README.md

 The Python code we used was the same in both tests, but the results were significantly different.
-Installing the `epd_plugin` package changed the content of `epd_main.my_tools` by adding more tools!
+Installing the `epd_plugin` package changed the content of `epd_main.my_tools` by adding more tools or changing existing!
 That's cool.
 You can design a package to be extended by another package.
 No need to change any code or **configuration**.
 All you do is `pip install` a package.
 That's awesome.